 Hohenberg Scholarship for Business and Economic Reporting, 2006; Certificate of Service, Strategic Planning, Palm Beach State College, 2005; Certificate of Appreciation, Palm Beach State College Library, 2005; Certificate of Teaching Excellence, Palm Beach State College, 2001; Certificate of Appreciation, Etta Ress Institute for Life Long Learning, 2000; Faculty Recognition Award, Palm Beach State College Athletics Dept., 1997; Departmental Fellowship, Columbia University, 1992; Writing Fellowship, Columbia University, 1991; National Hispanic Scholarship, National Hispanic Scholarship Fund, 1991; Bernard Grebanier Sonnet Prize, Brooklyn, College, 1991; Irwin Shaw Fiction Prize, Brooklyn College, 1990.

-National Arts Club, W.B.
-Yeats Society of New York, Online News Association of New York, Society of Professional Journalists, National Association of Hispanic Journalists, American Legion, Marine Corps League, Alumni Association of the Columbia Graduate School of Journalism, South Asian Journalists Association, MediaBistro.
+American Translation Association (ATA No. 274994), Online News Association of New York, Society of Professional Journalists, National Association of Hispanic Journalists, Alumni Association of the Columbia Graduate School of Journalism, South Asian Journalists Association (Life Member).